By Jacque Lynn Schultz, C.P.D.T. & Andrea Arden, C.P.D.T. (Companion Animal Programs Adviser). National Outreach & Eric Gillaspy CPDT-KA

 - Activity: Poop-eating can be a displacement activity.
 If a puppy feels stress or boredom, a good self-soothing remedy such as eating or having something inside the mouth may help.
 Poop is most often readily available.

 - Flavor: Often poop contains undigested food or flavorings in it that has a taste appeal for dogs.
+They also have fewer taste buds than humans and that may be part of why they seem to be less selective than we are in regards to what they will put into their mouths.

 - Allelomimetic behavior: This phrase is used when dogs observe a pattern that affects their own performance or behavior.
 For example, a dog sees you scoop up poop and mimics the behavior, resulting in the pup eating feces.

-- Pancreatic insufficiency: A medical issue that causes digestive enzymes to malfunction and prevent digestion of fats, carbohydrates and proteins.
+- Pancreatic insufficiency: A medical issue that causes digestive enzymes to malfunction and prevent digestion of fats, carbohydrates, and proteins.

 - Intestinal infections: Known as a GI disorder, intestinal infections are caused by bacteria and viruses and can lead to painful stomach aches that result in dogs looking for nourishment in other forms.